Fulbright Visiting Scholar Program

 Who Can Apply:

-The competition is open to current full-time Iraqi university faculty members, who possess, at a minimum, an MA/MS degree and at least five years of university-level teaching experience or a Ph.D. and no more than five years of teaching experience.
-MA/MS holders who are currently enrolled in a doctoral program must possess at least three years of teaching experience.
+The 2014 competition is open to current full-time Iraqi university faculty members, who possess, at a minimum, a Masters degree and at least five years of university-level teaching experience or a Ph.D. and no more than five years of teaching experience.
+Masters degree holders who are currently enrolled in a doctoral program must possess at least three years of teaching experience.
 Applicants should have a commitment to classroom teaching and a desire to strengthen their teaching and leadership skills.
 Please note that this program is intended for full-time faculty only; Iraqi government officials are not eligible.

 The scholarship covers: